netdata/netdata/docs/alerts-and-notifications/creating-alerts-with-netdata-alerts-configuration-manager.md

 ### Alerting Conditions

 - **Thresholds**: Set thresholds for warning and critical Alert states, specifying whether the Alert should trigger above or below these thresholds.
 Advanced settings allow for custom formulas.
 - **Recovery Thresholds**: Set thresholds for downgrading the Alert from critical to warning or from warning to clear.
 - **Check Interval**: Define how frequently the health check should run.
 - **Delay Notifications**: Manage notification delays for Alert escalations or de-escalations.
-- **Agent Specific Options**: Options exclusive to the Netdata Agent, like repeat notification frequencies and notification recipients.
+- **Agent-Specific Options**: Options exclusive to the Netdata Agent, like repeat notification frequencies and notification recipients.
 - **Custom Exec Script**: Define custom scripts to execute when an Alert triggers.

 ### Alert Name, Description, and Summary Section